StringManolo/UnbiasedAIBenchmark/README.md

 Unbiased AI BenchMarks

 ### Why
 Benchmarks i see around never match with my personal experience using the models.
-I want to offer a real unbiased tests everyone can run and make their own conclusions.
+I want to offer real unbiased tests everyone can run and make their own conclusions.

 ### Models tested

-Models tested are only free versions available for everyone to use.
+Models tested are only free versions available for everyone to use (which are the ones most people have access to).

 - GPT-5.2 Instant
-- Gemini 3.0 Flash
+- Gemini 3.0 Flash / Pro
 - DeepSeek 3.2
 - Sonnet 4.5
 - Kimi K2

 ### About tests